pkivolowitz/asm_book/README.md

 ## Calling Convention Used In This Book

-Assembly language programming is quite closely intertwined with both the underlying hardware architecture and the host operating system.
+Assembly language programming is quite closely dependent upon the underlying hardware architecture.
+The host operating environment plays an outsized role in determining how assembly language programs are constructed.
 A "calling convention" refers to how functions are called and how parameters are passed.

 In this book we will use the ARM LINUX conventions.
 This means:

 * You will need to run a ARM Linux VM on the Macintosh - even on ARM-based Macs.
 Why?
 Apple.
 That's why.